 Year by year, watch your money grow, then carry you through retirement.

 "It won't flatter you.
-If there's a gap, you'll see the exact year it starts — while you can still do something about it."
+If there's a gap, you'll see a plain warning at the top of your Dashboard — the exact year it starts, how much you're short, and what to change to close it."

 Retire two years earlier.
 Spend a little more.
 Sell the house in 2030 instead of now.
 Every change updates your whole future instantly — no recalculating, no rebuilding.